 Under the provisions of the Airline Agreement, the City and the Signatory Airlines have agreed to the scope, costs, and funding of preapproved capital improvements whose costs are to be allocated to the Airfield or Terminal cost centers and recovered through airline rentals, fees, and charges.
 The Airline Agreement also defines procedures under which a majority-in-interest (MII) of Signatory Airlines may approve additional capital improvements whose costs are to be allocated to the Airfield or Terminal cost centers.
 For Airfield projects, MII is generally defined as airlines accounting for 87% of landed weight, and for Terminal projects, MII is generally defined as airlines accounting for 87% of enplaned passengers.
-A capital improvement project subject to MII consideration is deemed to be approved unless an MII of eligible Signatory Airlines disapproves.
+A capital improvement project subject to MII consideration is deemed to be approved unless an MII of 87% of eligible Signatory Airlines disapproves.

-Substantially all projects to be funded with the proceeds of the proposed 2023BC Bonds whose costs are to be paid through airline rentals, fees, and charges have been approved by the Signatory Airlines either through preapproval under the Airline Agreement or through separate MII approvals.
-None of the debt service requirements of the proposed 2023DE PFC Bonds are to be included in the calculation of airline rentals, fees, and charges.
+Substantially all projects to be funded with the proceeds of the proposed 2024AB Bonds whose costs are to be paid through airline rentals, fees, and charges have been approved by the Signatory Airlines either through preapproval under the Airline Agreement or through separate MII approvals.